ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 The majority of proposals received high marks in Knowledge Sharing (83%), Motivation (67%), and Alignment with Core Values (65%).
 These findings underscore a unique characteristic of our program: the applicants' commitment to resource sharing for communal benefit and their eagerness to engage with our initiatives.

-It is noteworthy that our program does not mandate advanced technical expertise or specialization in their fields from the applicants, a fact that is mirrored in the rubric scores where the majority of proposals scored less than half of the available points.
+It is noteworthy that our program does not mandate advanced technical expertise or specialization in their fields from the applicants, a fact that is mirrored in the rubric scores where the majority of proposals scored less than 50% on Technical Skills.

 {{< figure src = "proportion_of_high_score.png" width = "380" class = "center" alt = "A horizontal dot plot chart displaying the proportion of high scores in different categories">}}